ostdotcom/ost-sdk-php/README.md

 The DelayedRecoveryModule is deployed at the time of the creation of the wallet.
 The recoveryOwner public-private key pair is created using inputs from the Partner, OST and the user.
-The public addresse of the recoveryOwner is stored on this DelayedRecoveryModule contract.
+The public address of the recoveryOwner is stored on this DelayedRecoveryModule contract.

 Recovering access to tokens after the owner key becomes compromised

-User requests recovery from partner company application by entering their 6-digit recovery PIN.
+User requests recovery from the application by entering their 6-digit recovery PIN.
 Once the request has been raised user waits for defined delay which is 12 hours currently.

 OST wallet SDK Create the recoveryOwner private key using the inputs from the Partner, OST and the user.
 This should exactly match the recoveryOwner that was made when the wallet was initially created.

-To fetch the recoveryOwner address for a particular user services provided in Recovery Owner Module are used.
+To fetch the recoveryOwner address for a particular user, services provided in the Recovery Owners Module are used.

 ```php
 $recoveryOwnersService = $ostObj->services->recoveryOwners;
 ```

-Get Token Detail:
+Get Recovery Owner Detail:

 ```php
 $getParams = array();